 Now the big announcement.
 Here it is, folks.
 And this is huge.
 Why, because we live in a broken world full of curses where the adversary rules – that’s a whole other message – but see Genesis.

 Now here’s the thing, folks.

-When we experience the Presence of God as far away or absent, we become depressed and tend to become hopeless.
-We may feel fragmented, we certainly do not experience ourselves as feeling whole.
+When we experience the Presence of God as far away or absent, we tend to become depressed and hopeless.
+We may feel fragmented, we do not experience ourselves as feeling whole.

 Want to see these differences dramatized?
 Read Psalms!

 The difference is not subtle.
 It’s very important.